-As all the clay forms contains water they will dry out if handles too much, for too long, under a hot lamp, in a warm climate, in a draft or placed on the wrong surface (use acrylic, glass, teflon, coated playing cards - something which won't act as a blotting paper or stick to the clay).
+As all the clay forms contain water, they will dry out if handled too much, for too long, under a hot lamp, in a warm climate, in a draft or placed on the wrong surface (use acrylic, glass, teflon, coated playing cards - something which won't act as a blotting paper or stick to the clay).
 See the Tools page for more information.
-If you feel you need longer to work with the clay, try Art Clay Silver Slow Dry, which will stay pliable for a lot longer than the other clay forms.

 You can minimise the drying by making sure you are prepared, your tools are laid out, and you have an idea in mind before you unwrap the clay.
 Cut off a small piece only and put the rest of the clay back in the wrap.
 Keep a little piece of damp fabric or cling film which you can cover your clay with if you need to leave it for a short while.

-Spread a little Badger Balm, Slik, olive oil over your hands before you start - just a thin coat.
+Spread a little Badger Balm, Slik, or olive oil over your hands before you start - just a thin coat.
 This will stop the silver clay from sticking to your fingers and will also coat the clay which seals it a little from drying out.
-Don't use too much though, or you clay will be sliding all over the place.
+Don't use too much though, or your clay will be sliding all over the place.
 The best way to work with the clay is on a teflon coated baking paper.
 I often cover the clay with a clean sheet before using the roller.